+Minor Spills Clean up waste regularly and abnormal spills immediately.
+Avoid breathing dust and contact with skin and eyes.
+Wear protective clothing, gloves, safety glasses and dust respirator.
+Use dry clean up procedures and avoid generating dust.
+Vacuum up or sweep up.
+NOTE: Vacuum cleaner must be fitted with an exhaust micro filter (H-Class HEPA type) (consider explosion-proof machines designed to be grounded during storage and use).
+H-Class HEPA filtered industrial vacuum cleaners should NOT be used on wet materials or surfaces.
+Dampen with water to prevent dusting before sweeping.
+Place in suitable containers for disposal.
 Environmental hazard - contain spillage.

-Clean up all spills immediately.

-- Avoid breathing dust and contact with skin and eyes. - Wear protective clothing, gloves, safety glasses and dust respirator. - Use dry clean up procedures and avoid generating dust. - ► Sweep up, shovel up or

-Minor Spills

-Version No: 2.3 Solder Spheres | Sn96.5Aq3.5 Issue Date: 22/04/2023 Print Date: 22/04/2023

-- Vacuum up (consider explosion-proof machines designed to be grounded during storage and use). - ▶ Place spilled material in clean, dry, sealable, labelled container.

-Environmental hazard - contain spillage.

-- · Do not use compressed air to remove metal dusts from floors, beams or equipment - $\cdot$ Vacuum cleaners, of flame-proof design, should be used to minimise dust accumulation. - $\cdot$ Use non-sparking handling equipment, tools and natural bristle brushes. - · Provide grounding and bonding where necessary to prevent accumulation of static charges during metal dust handling and transfer operations - · Cover and reseal partially empty containers. - Do not allow chips, fines or dusts to contact water, particularly in enclosed areas.
+Major Spills Environmental hazard - contain spillage.
+Do not use compressed air to remove metal dusts from floors, beams or equipment Vacuum cleaners, of flame-proof design, should be used to minimise dust accumulation.
+Use non-sparking handling equipment, tools and natural bristle brushes.
+Provide grounding and bonding where necessary to prevent accumulation of static charges during metal dust handling and transfer operations Cover and reseal partially empty containers.
+Do not allow chips, fines or dusts to contact water, particularly in enclosed areas.
+If molten: Contain the flow using dry sand or salt flux as a dam.
+All tooling (e.g., shovels or hand tools) and containers which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use.
+Allow the spill to cool before remelting scrap.

-If molten:

-- Contain the flow using dry sand or salt flux as a dam.

-Major Spills

-- All tooling (e.g., shovels or hand tools) and containers which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use. - Allow the spill to cool before remelting scrap.

 Moderate hazard.

-- CAUTION: Advise personnel in area. - Alert Emergency Services and tell them location and nature of hazard. - Control personal contact by wearing protective clothing. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - ► Recover product wherever possible. - F IF DRY: Use dry clean up procedures and avoid generating dust.
+Control personal contact by wearing protective clothing.
+Prevent, by any means available, spillage from entering drains or water courses.
+Recover product wherever possible.
+IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
-IF WET: Vacuum/shovel up and place in labelled containers for disposal. - ALWAYS: Wash area down with large amounts of water and prevent runoff into drains. - If contamination of drains or waterways occurs, advise Emergency Services.
+ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise Emergency Services.